 T-Mobile had a big head start in its 5G deployment since it didn’t have to wait for the C-band auction.
 The Un-carrier inherited a nice piece of 2.5GHz turf in its 2020 merger with Sprint.
 It quickly began decommissioning the older 4G/LTE Sprint towers to make this spectrum available for its 5G rollouts.

-T-Mobile dubs this its 5G Ultra Capacity network, and it’s recently been giving customers a “5G UC” icon to let them know when they’re using it.
-The 5G Ultra Capacity network already covered more than 200 million Americans before Verizon could even flip on its first C-band tower.
+T-Mobile dubs this its 5G Ultra Capacity network.
+Like Verizon, T-Mobile customers get a special icon — “5G UC” in this case — to let them know when they’re using it.
+However, even though the 5G UC indicator didn’t appear until late 2021, T-Mobile’s 5G Ultra Capacity network had already expanded to cover more than 200 million Americans by that point — four months before Verizon could even flip on its first C-band tower.

 On the other side, AT&T has been slower to take advantage of the new C-band spectrum, but it seems clear it’s playing the long game.
 AT&T does have some mmWave coverage in densely populated areas like stadiums and parks, which it calls its 5G Plus (5G+) network, and this year that network gained the eight cities where the carrier rolled out its C-band service.
 However, most AT&T customers won’t yet see a 5G+ icon on their phones.